Wolves in the Booth

 I've included the aftermath because it shows that Thórðr's siblings defer to him, seeing his dreams as prophetic.
 Clearly, this warning dream wasn't his first.
 So when he and young Eiðr take it for granted the dream warns of real trouble at White River (never asking, as we might, if it's just anxiety or symbolic of an internal conflict), perhaps it's unfair to call this superstitious, or indeed belief; they had long experience with Thórðr's dreams.
-Families may have differed as sharply then as now, in their view of dreams; but this family seems very pragmatic.
+Families surely differed as sharply then as now, in their view of dreams; but this family seems very pragmatic.

 And why not?
 The dream, despite its animal characters, is both specific and accurate: he's attacked in a shop at White River, beheads one foe and cuts another in two at the waist but is surrounded, and is rescued by a youth.
 Eiðr reads the young bear as himself and agrees to come along; and his role is crucial, both in saving his foster-father's life and starting a family reconciliation.
 Thórðr still might have survived without him, but the dream certainly helped.